ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Introduction

 \section{Introduction}

 The democratization of artificial intelligence research has precipitated an unprecedented explosion in scientific output.
 Major machine learning conferences now receive tens of thousands of submissions annually, straining the peer review process to its breaking point.
-This scalability crisis leads to reviewer fatigue, high variance in review quality, and a shortage of qualified experts \citep{zhuang2025large, liang2024can}.
-Consequently, the community has turned to large language models (LLMs) to automate or assist in evaluation of scientific manuscripts \citep{luo2025llm4sr}.
+This scalability crisis manifests in two distinct operational bottlenecks: authors wait months to receive actionable feedback on their manuscripts, while area chairs and reviewers face extreme fatigue attempting to rigorously audit technical soundness, manually hunt down missing baselines, and verify state-of-the-art claims in a rapidly evolving literature space \citep{zhuang2025large, liang2024can}.

-Early approaches utilized standard LLMs for classification or fine-tuned models on static datasets \citep{liu2023reviewergpt, weng2024cycleresearcher}.
-While these systems excel at linguistic fluency, they evaluate papers in a \textit{parametric vacuum}, lacking the external context a human expert possesses.
-Recent frameworks like \textit{DeepReviewer} \citep{zhu2025deepreview}, \textit{ReviewRL} \citep{zeng2025reviewrl} and \textit{AutoRev} \citep{chitale2025autorev} have begun to address this by integrating retrieval.
-However, these systems largely focus on optimizing the generation policy rather than conducting adversarial auditing or historical contextualization.
+Consequently, the community has turned to Large Language Models (LLMs) to assist in the evaluation of scientific manuscripts \citep{luo2025llm4sr}.
+Early approaches primarily focused on fine-tuning models on static datasets of paper-review pairs \citep{liu2023reviewergpt, weng2024cycleresearcher}.
+While these systems excel at linguistic fluency and summarization, they evaluate papers in a parametric vacuum.
+To mitigate this, recent frameworks have integrated retrieval mechanisms \citep{zhu2025deepreview, zeng2025reviewrl, chitale2025autorev} or explored multi-agent review architectures \citep{jin2024agentreview, yamada2025ai}.
+However, these systems predominantly focus on optimizing text-generation policies or simulating collaborative discussions.
+They still lack the structural mechanisms necessary to conduct the rigorous auditing required to produce a publication-ready critique.

-To address this, we introduce the \textbf{ScholarPeer}, a search-enabled multi-agent framework designed to emulate the cognitive workflow of a senior researcher.
-Unlike prior approaches that treat reviewing as a text-generation task, ScholarPeer uses a dynamic research process with active verification.
+To address this gap, we introduce \ours~, a multi-agent framework designed to operationalize the \textit{rigorous auditing} workflow of a senior researcher.
+Crucially, \ours~ is not designed to replace the human peer review system; rather, it serves as a co-scientist to augment it.
+For authors, \ours~ acts as a mentor, providing highly specific, actionable feedback that enables rapid iteration prior to submission.
+For reviewers and ACs, it serves as a verification assistant, auditing experimental validity, actively retrieving missing baselines, and contextualizing novelty to supply human experts with verifiable evidence, freeing them to focus on high-level scientific judgment.